Apra487/crab-chat/README.md

 ## Features
 - Google auth for sign in.
-- Realtime User Presence System. (🟢 - Online, 🟡 - Away/Idle, 🔴 - Offline)
+- Realtime User Presence System. (🟢 - Online, 🟡 - Away/Idle)
 - Realtime message delivery status.
-- ✔️ - message has been send and present in the server
+- ✔️  message has been send and present in the server
-- ✔️✔️ - messagae has been recieved by the user
+- ✔️✔️ messagae has been recieved by the user
 - ✅ message has been read by the user).